bhstark2/latency/report.md

 * Capture buffer: the audio needs to be recorded by the hardware of the computer and passed as a chunk of information to the program.

-* Noise supression: Removal of background noise and/or removal of local echo created by audoi being played out.
+* Noise suppression: Removal of background noise and/or removal of local echo created by audio being played out.

 * Encodings: audio and video are grouped and compressed so that it can be sent over the network, but this requires waiting for an appropriate